cbonoz/post-generator/README.md

 # Twitter Post Generator

-This project generates formatted tweets based on user background, interests, target audience, and current events using OpenAI's GPT-4 model.
+This project uses OpenAI's GPT-4 and DALL-E models to generate tweets and corresponding images based on current events.

 ## Setup